-The group requires specific permission from the PRA in order to use internal models for the determination of market risk regulatory capital requirements.
+The Group requires specific permission from the PRA in order to use internal models for the determination of market risk regulatory capital requirements.

-The scope of the group's model permission includes the calculation of VaR and SVaR for foreign exchange, commodities, credit trading and interest rate risk trading businesses, covering most products in named trading locations.
-In addition, the group calculates an Incremental Risk Charge (IRC) as part of the model permission to determine issuer risk regulatory capital relating to credit trading positions.
+The scope of the Group's model permission includes the calculation of VaR and SVaR for foreign exchange, commodities, credit trading and interest rate risk trading businesses, covering most products in named trading locations.
+In addition, the Group calculates IRC as part of the model permission to determine issuer risk regulatory capital relating to credit trading positions.